PRNicovich/cheesoSPIM/README.md

 2. Could you use a commercial motorized lens to tile a light sheet?

 	Axial scanning is hard in microscopy.
 It usually means moving something around precisely.
 Precision is always tough and tough usually means expensive.
 A shortcut around expensive can sometimes be found in precision someone else paid for.
 That can mean surplus equipment that still works or can be repaired, or it can mean mass production where the precision is in the tooling, amorated over thousands of replicates.
 The best is when both happen - surplus, mass-produced, precision equipment.
 Consumer optical equipment is a good example of this intersection.
 Maybe there's a product out there already doing what we need for axial scanning?

 	The [MesoSPIM](https://mesospim.org/) uses a pair of Nikon DSLR lenses as the objective lens in each of the mirrored excitation light paths.
 There those lenses are static and used because they have the appropriate focal length and field size with good field flatness for forming the excitation sheet.
 In the MesoSPIM a [tunable lens](https://mesospim.org/design/#) upstream from the DSLR lens is responsible for axially scanning the light sheet.
 DSLR lenses these days are all motorized - could that work for scanning the sheet on its own?

 	Canon DSLR lens communication [documentation or at least hacked versions thereof](https://web.media.mit.edu/~bandy/invariant/move_lens.pdf) is available and works through an Arduino.
 Lenses using the EF protocol are a little outdated electronically but the optics still work just the same.
 A lens with about a 50 mm focal length is probably right, and a zoom wouldn't hurt for testing.
 The EF protocol is a requirement but there are something like 100 million of that type lens in the world.

 	I found a Canon 35mm - 105mm f4.5 EF zoom lens for $36 on eBay.

 3. Dramatic dichroics

 	If the telecentric lens is the collection side and the DSLR lens is the excitation side, then this is a fluorescence imaging system.
 The remaining piece is how to separate the excitation light from the laser from the emitted fluorescence from a specimen.
 In a typical fluorescence microscope this is done with dichroic mirrors and interference filters.
 Here I'd need one large enough to cover the front element of the telecentric lens - 50 mm or so - which could mean upwards of $1000 from a scientific optical filter supplier for a single part.
 But they're not the only ones that sell dichroics!
 The film and stage lighting industries use interference filters for plenty.
 Would any of those work?

 	Rosco's [Permacolor](https://us.rosco.com/en/products/catalog/permacolor) line has many options for colors (aka pass bands) of filter to choose from.
 Spectra are a little tricky to find but the Industrial Green P1086 looked to line up with GFP or FITC emission reasonably well.
 A good place to start.

 	I ordered 2 x 1.95" P1086 filters from Musson Theatrical for $70, shipped.

 4. Home clearing

 	A microscope needs a specimen.
 Fluorescence microscopy and OPT both greatly benefit from an optically clear specimen.
 Makes sense if you want to see all the way through something it's easier if it's see-through.
 Unfortunately most of the options for tissue clearning involve a system of witches brews and potions and incantations that are stinky, sticky, sickening, or all three.

 	This unsanctioned project began to coalesce into an overheated science fair project and seemed appropriate to include a specimen that could be prepared at home.
 The item should be reasonably easy to obtain from a commercial source and clear with (reasonably) safe protocols.
 Turns out [cleared](https://www.youtube.com/watch?v=uUU3jW7Y9Ak) [wood](https://pubs.acs.org/doi/10.1021/acs.biomac.6b00145) is a thing as a bio-friendly building material.
 There the process is delignification (bleaching) followed by impregnation with plastic (index matching).

 	Starting with balsa wood, bleaching, and index matching with a proper solvent or mixture seemed like a reasonable way to go.
 This omits the impregnation step above for the more typical approach in fluorescence microscopy of soaking the bleached and delipidated specimen in an index-matching fluid.
 	Chemicals required are avialable for < $100 in quantities between sufficient and 'lifetime supply' from Amazon.

 5. LOLs

 	The completion of this project became a challenge in demonstrating a working light sheet + OPT microscope and specimen to image using what is available to the general public.
 Reimagining a complex machine in the cheapest terms possible is a useful exercise for a few reasons.

 	Making something cheap is challenging.
 It takes little deviation from idealized theory if all of your instruments are built of nothing but the highest quality materials machined to tight tolerances.
 If you're pushing the limits of physics then that might be necessary.
 But if you're not then it's likely cheaper and faster and easier to compromise precision and performance where it's not needed.
 Figuring where that is true requires attention to details of the operation of the instrument and choices made outside of the usual ones for biomedical research.

 	Making something cheap makes it more accessable.
 Scientific equipment is expensive.
 Making it cheaper means more folks can possibly take advantage of this technology.
 The work presented here is within the domain of a well-supervised group of high school students.
-Or if someone wants to wipe the floor with some folks at their science fair...
+Or if someone wants to wipe the floor with some folks at their science fair this might do it.

 	Making it cheap makes it more fun.
 The bar for trying something that costs $20 is a lot lower than if it costs $200 or $2000.
 The pressure for that experiment to yield something useful is lower, too.
 Making it cheap leaves more room for creativity and individuality.

 ### Parts + Price